6 Ways Computer Vision in Retail is Transforming the Industry

 1. Frictionless shopping experience

 Take Amazon Go as a prime example.
-The tech giant leverages computer vision alongside sensor fusion and deep learning algorithms to create a 'Just Walk Out' shopping experience.
-Once a customer enters the store and scans their smartphone, they're free to grab items off the shelves.
+The tech giant leverages computer vision alongside sensor fusion and deep learning algorithms to create a ‘Just Walk Out’ shopping experience.
+These are examples of checkout free stores, where customers can enter, shop, and leave without traditional checkout.
+Once a customer enters the store and scans their smartphone, they’re free to grab items off the shelves.

 Cameras with dedicated edge computing solutions equipped with computer vision technology meticulously track these actions, adding items to their virtual cart as they shop.
 Upon exiting the store, their Amazon account is instantly billed, ensuring a seamless and joyful customer experience without queues or delays.